Arlene Sierra: Career

 Sierra's music has been commissioned by organizations including the Seattle Symphony, Tanglewood Music Festival, the New York Philharmonic, the Huddersfield Contemporary Music Festival, the Albany Symphony, the Detroit Symphony, the Cheltenham International Festival, the Jerome, PRS and Cheswatyr Foundations, and the Ralph Vaughan Williams Trust.
 Performers of her work have included New York City Opera VOX, the London Sinfonietta, International Contemporary Ensemble, the Boston Symphony, the BBC National Orchestra of Wales, and the Tokyo Philharmonic.

 In 2001, she was the first woman to win the Takemitsu Prize; in 2007 she received a Charles Ives Fellowship from the American Academy of Arts and Letters with a citation for music, "by turns, urgent, poetic, evocative and witty."
-In 2011, a debut CD of chamber music was released by Bridge Records: Arlene Sierra, Volume 1 and she was named Composer of the Year by the Classical Recording Foundation.
+In 2011, a debut CD of chamber music was released by Bridge Records: Arlene Sierra, Volume 1, and she was named Composer of the Year by the Classical Recording Foundation.
 A second CD, Game of Attrition: Arlene Sierra, Vol. 2, was released in 2014 including four orchestral works recorded by the BBC National Orchestra of Wales, Jac Van Steen, conductor.
 In the same year, Moler, an orchestral work commissioned by the Seattle Symphony, was nominated for a Latin Grammy Award.
-Sierra's latest release on the Bridge label, Butterflies Remember a Mountain – Arlene Sierra, Vol. 3 (2018) is a chamber disc including performances by Nicola Benedetti, Leonard Elschenbroich, the Horszowski Trio, and Quattro Mani.
-Sierra was Composer-in-Association with the Utah Symphony for the 2020-21 season.
+Sierra's third release on the Bridge label, Butterflies Remember a Mountain: Arlene Sierra, Vol. 3, a chamber disc including performances by Nicola Benedetti, Leonard Elschenbroich, the Horszowski Trio, and Quattro Mani was released in 2018.
+Sierra was Composer-in-Association with the Utah Symphony for the 2020-21 season.The latest and fourth volume in the Bridge Records series of Sierra portraits, Birds and Insects: Arlene Sierra, Vol. 4, was released in 2025.
+The album is arranged into three books, comprising 15 movements composed across a twenty-year period performed by pianists Steven Beck (Books 1 and 2) and Sarah Cahill (Book 3).

 Sierra was a Composition Tutor at Cambridge University in 2003-4 before joining Cardiff University School of Music in 2004, where she is Professor of Composition.

 Her music is published by Cecilian Music (ASCAP).